 No one on the industry or regulatory side disputes the need to protect the financial system from being used to perpetrate financial fraud or further other illicit activities, such as drug or human trafficking, terrorism or organized crime through money laundering.
 Now, there is also growing consensus for updating the AML aspects of the BSA to better match the true reality of today’s changing world.

-This could be the start of a mutually beneficial partnership that only the criminals will dislike.
+This could strengthen a mutually beneficial partnership that only the criminals will dislike.

 Becki LaPorte serves as compliance director for CSI’s Regulatory Compliance Group.
 She has over 20 years of experience in the financial services industry, including compliance, conducting investigations, developing and delivering comprehensive training, and consulting on program development and implementation.
 Becki is CAMS and CFCS certified.